zakzaks/laravel-react/README.md

 <h2>Laravel - React Monolith</h2>

 This app built using Laravel 12 with React starter kit.
-This app is about managing Data Person like create, read, update, and delete (CRUD).
+This app is about managing Data Person with complete functionalities.

 <h3>How to install:</h3>